LAYA: Layer-wise Attention Aggregation for Interpretable Depth-Aware Neural Networks: Introduction

 \section{Introduction}

-Deep learning architectures have achieved outstanding success across computer vision, natural language processing, and multimodal tasks.
-Despite differences in modality and structure, most deep networks share a common principle: the final prediction is obtained from the representation learned by the \emph{last hidden layer}.
+The remarkable success of deep neural networks in computer vision is largely attributable to their ability to learn hierarchical representations, progressively transforming raw visual inputs into increasingly abstract representations.
+Yet, despite differences in architecture and learning paradigm, most architectures ultimately derive their predictions exclusively from the representation produced by the \emph{last hidden layer}.
 Formally, given an input $x$ processed by a model with parameters $\theta$, the forward pass produces a sequence of $L$ hidden representations

 where $f_\theta$ denotes the composition of the hidden layers.
 The final prediction is then obtained by applying a task-specific output head to the last representation: